hackclub/some-assembly-required/guide/math/number-systems.md

 101
 102
 ...
-208
+108
-209
+109
-210 // Since we ran out of digits in the ones place, we increment the tens digit and start the ones place over
+110 // Since we ran out of digits in the "ones" place, we increment the "tens" place and start the "ones" place over
 ```

 This looks obvious to you, I know.
 We all do this without thinking about it.
 But how it works is important, because as I'm sure you've guessed, there's more than one number system.
 You've actually been hearing about one a lot throughout this guide.
 Remember all of our **1**s and **0**s we've been talking about?